In-a-bit/inabit-remote/README.md

 Within the flow interaction with Inabit,
 1. a pairing data is exchanged with Inabit including the public signing key of the approver.
 2. an approval message is sent to the owner of the organization.
-3. a pairing code is produced in the approver (log trace), and must be passed *directly* to the owner for pairing completion.
+3. a pairing code is produced in the approver start up log trace, and must be passed *directly* to the owner for pairing completion.

 ```
 {